 Korean street food (분식 bunsik) is a type of food sold by street food vendors in public locations for speedy consumption.
-It is absolutely loved by everyone for its affordable price and delicious taste, so you shouldn't miss it, specially while walking in Myeongdong.
+It is absolutely loved by everyone for its affordable price and delicious taste, so you shouldn’t miss it, especially while walking in Myeongdong.
 But you will see it everywhere in Korea!

 There’s a lot of appetizing and inexpensive Korean street food in Seoul, the capital city of South Korea.
 If you’re looking for a wonderful Korean street food experience, you can visit the following places:

 - Myeongdong Street Food Alley

 - Namdaemun Market

 - Dongdaemun Night Market